oracle/cloudtestdrive/AppDev/cloud-native/manual-setup/full-setup-free-tier.md

 We have installed the Eclipse installer and places a short cut to it on the desktop.
 It will look like

-  1. Double click on the `eclipse-installer` icon on the desktop.
+  1. Double click on the **eclipse-installer** icon on the desktop.
 This will open the installer.
 It may look like a text page and be named `eclipse-installer.desktop` rather than the icon shown below, if it does still click it.
-You may be warned it's and `Untrusted application launcher`, if this happens click the `Trust and launch` option. **Do not** click the Post Eclipse Installer icon.
+You may be warned it's an **Untrusted application launcher**, if this happens click the **Trust and launch** option. **Do not** click the Post Eclipse Installer icon.

   ![](images/04-eclipse-installer-icon.png)

 The Eclipse installer will start.

-  2. Select the `Eclipse IDE for Enterprise Java Developers` option
+  2. Select the **Eclipse IDE for Enterprise Java Developers** option

   ![](images/05-eclipse-installer-selection.png)

 The installer switched to the next page

-  3. Select the `/usr/lib/jvm/java-11-openjdk` in the Java JVM dropdown ** DO NOT PRESS INSTALL YET**
+  3. In the **Java JVM dropdown** Select the `/usr/lib/jvm/java-11-openjdk`  ** DO NOT PRESS INSTALL YET**

-  4. Set the install path to be `/home/opc`
+  4. Set the **Install Path** to be `/home/opc`

   ![](images/06-eclipse-installer-selections.png)

-  5. Then click the `Install` button
+  5. Then click the **Install** button

-  6. Assuming you agree with it click `Accept Now` on the license page.
+  6. Assuming you agree with it click **Accept Now** on the license page.
 (If you don't agree with the license you can install your own IDE but all of the instructions are on the basis of using Eclipse.)

   ![](images/07-eclipse-installer-license.png)